Skip to main content

 Final Thoughts

-Getting in the habit of treating yourself with self-compassion may seem difficult to do if you’re used to the “pull yourself up by the bootstraps” methodology, followed by the “not good enough” rant.
+Getting in the habit of treating yourself with self-compassion may seem difficult if you’re used to the “pull yourself up by the bootstraps” methodology, followed by the “not good enough” rant.

 You can be firm with yourself while also being kind.
 They aren’t mutually exclusive, and combining them gets better results.